 Shelter-In-Place (Tornado)

-- Listen for the alarm (beeps over the intercom or the outside alarm) - All students, athletes and spectators should remain SILENT. - Everyone will take shelter at the lower level / basement classrooms. - Wait for the all-clear from the office or the proper authorities.
+- Listen for the alarm (outside siren) - All students, athletes and spectators should remain SILENT. - Everyone will take shelter at the lower level / basement classrooms. - Wait for the all-clear from the office or the proper authorities.

 Full Lockdown